yelmokht/nuclei-segmentation/README.md

 ## Models

 This application uses deep learning and convolutionnal neural networks (CNN) with tensorflow/keras library.
-You can either train a model inside the application using `Train a model` part but a GPU is recommended to function properly.
+You can either train a model inside the application using `Train a new model` part but a GPU is recommended to function properly.
 Another option is to use Google Colab to train a model and then insert in the `models` folder following this structure:

 ```markdown
 models